k4yt3x/tellama/README.md

 **Tellama** is a lightweight bot that integrates LLMs with Telegram's bot API.
 It allows you to chat with your favorite language model in Telegram private or group chats.

 > [!IMPORTANT]
 > Tellama is still in early stages of development.
-The current version is finished in just two afternoons.
 You may run into bugs, unexpected behavior, or incomplete documentation.
 Please report any problems you encounter by [opening an issue](https://github.com/k4yt3x/tellama/issues/new).

 Here is a demo of Tellama in action: